An in-depth look at the possible benefits of using manual sign systems such as Lámh

 Benefits of signing: Communication

 People generally do not communicate by spoken words alone.
-People communicate through facial expressions, body language, gestures, etc. Many children and adults with intellectual disability and communication needs can understand much more than they can express verbally.
+People communicate through facial expressions, body language, gestures, etc.

 Benefits of signing: Physical Attributes